frankcohen/EleksTubeIPSHack/README.md

 ## Accessing The Menu

 Upon start-up the clock is a Wifi access point with the SSID of EleksHack and the password thankyou.
+Connect to the access point from your mobile or laptop device.
 Point your browser to [192.168.1.1](http://192.168.1.1) to view the main menu.

 The clock has 2 shows: Play Clock, Play Images.
 The clock show is the normal EleksTube IPS clock display.
 The image show displays a random JPG formatted image on a random display (of the 6 displays).